aaslinur/personal-website/content/home/accomplishments.md

   - certificate_url: https://mch.emory.edu/programs/mch-certificate/
     date_end: 2017-05-01
     date_start: 2016-01-01
-    description: Rigorous and competitive certificate program intended for students who are committed to the development and promotion of the Maternal and Child Health (MCH) field
+    description: Rigorous and competitive certificate program intended for graduate students who are committed to the development and promotion of the Maternal and Child Health (MCH) field.
     organization: Emory University Rollins School of Public Health
     organization_url: https://mch.emory.edu/
     title: Graduate Certificate in Maternal and Child Health